johnwcowan/r7rs-work/CompoundObjectsCowan.md

-Compound objects are a generalization of SRFI 35 and R6RS compound conditions, and are suitable for use in creating and handling conditions.
+Compound objects are a generalization of SRFI 35 and R6RS compound conditions, and are suitable for use in creating and handling conditions among other purposes.
 They encapsulate an immutable sequence of subobjects, which can be any object except another compound object.
-These procedures treat non-compound objects as if they were compound objects with one subobject.

-By convention, a subjobject of the form `(a)` or `(a (b . value1) (c . value2) ...)` determines the compound object's overall type and any associated key-value properties.
-A compound object may contain more than one such subobject.

-## Rationale (FIXME)
+## Rationale

-Compound conditions form a type disjoint from the base types described in report section on “Base types”.
-A simple condition describes a single aspect of an exceptional situation.
-A compound condition represents multiple aspects of an exceptional situation as a list of simple conditions, its components.
+Compound objects belong to a disjoint type.
+Consequently, they can be used to represent multiple otherwise unrelated aspects of a value or situation.
+Because they are sequences, they can be used to represent priorities of interpretation from higher to lower.
 Most of the operations described in this section treat a simple condition identically to a compound condition with itself as its own sole component.

-For a subtype t of &condition, a condition of type t is either a record of type t or a compound condition containing a component of type t.
+## Specification

+By convention, a subobject that is a list whose car is a symbol and whose cdr is an alist whose keys are symbols is known as a type subobject.
+It specifies the compound object's overall type and any associated key-value properties.
+A compound object may contain more than one such subobject, but only the first one is treated specially.
+If there is no such subobject, the compound object has no particular type.

 ## Procedures